pythoner-code/docker-todo-app/README.md

 A simple todo app built with django.
 This project is an implementation of how to deploy microservices in docker.

 ### Setup
-To get this repository, run the following command inside your git enabled terminal
+To get this repository, run the following command inside your git-enabled terminal
 ```bash
 $ git clone https://github.com/pythoner-code/docker-todo-app.git
 ```